McLaren MP4/4: Background

 In 1987, it had become increasingly difficult for McLaren to compete with major manufacturer-backed teams using, effectively, a privateer engine financed in-house by TAG and built by Porsche.
 For the following year, 1988, McLaren secured the use of the 1.5L V6 Honda turbo engines which since the middle of the season had been the best engine in Formula One.
 Team boss Ron Dennis had previously tried to secure Honda engines for his Formula 2 team, and, after four successful years with the TAG engines, welcomed the Japanese company.
 Most teams were making a concerted effort to establish themselves with naturally aspirated cars in 1988 because it was due to be the last year for the turbo engines before they were banned.

 It was a transition year prior to a naturally aspirated-only formula in 1989, and the regulations were framed to reward those teams that had already made the switch.
-So the decision to contiue with a turbo engine put the McLaren team at a potential disadvantage.
+The decision to continue with a turbo engine put the McLaren team at a potential disadvantage.
 Over a race distance, the MP4/4 would suffer a significant power deficit compared to its naturally aspirated rivals.
 It was possible to modulate the turbo boost, but with a fuel tank allowance of only 150 litres (naturally aspirated cars were unlimited) it meant that the team would have to go into extreme fuel conservation to get to the end of a race.

 Although there was speculation that Honda would introduce their V10 engine during 1988, Ron Dennis confirmed during qualifying for the Italian Grand Prix at Monza that racing the V10 was never part of the plan for 1988.
 By keeping the V6 engine, Honda and McLaren also gave themselves more development time on the 1989 car, which was to be an evolution of the MP4/4.

 The sleek-looking, all-new MP4/4 was produced and first appeared early in 1988.
 It was one of the few competing cars that year that was an all-new car; Ferrari, Lotus, Arrows, Tyrrell, and others were using updated or developed versions of their previous year's cars in order to build new cars for the 1989 season.